List of Violetta characters: Ángeles "Angie" Carrara

-Angie Ángeles "Angie" Carrará (portrayed by Clara Alonso) is Violetta's tutor and aunt, the sister of Violetta's late mother, María.
+Ángeles "Angie" Carrara (portrayed by Clara Alonso) is Violetta's tutor and aunt, the sister of Violetta's late mother, María.
 She works at Studio 21 as the singing teacher, and she has a brilliant voice but doesn't show it that she hides something from Violetta.
 But later on, Ludmila reveals to Violetta that Angie is her aunt.
 Violetta was happy but mad that she never told her.
 But after all that happened, Gérman and Angie get married in the last episode of Season 3.